 speaker

 President and Chief Executive Officer

-your opinion?
 Yeah, let me start with the offshore.
-So I think our offshore business is really Eastern hemisphere or Southern, let's call it South America focus.
+So I think our offshore business is really eastern hemisphere or southern, let's call it South America focused.
 So we have not seen a change.
 In fact, we've seen acceleration in the offshore.
-Again, I think part of that is oil and gas, part of that is defense, part of that is also the offshore wind.
-So no change there.
-On the PowerGen side, data centers, we are still adding and still booking our coolers that go into those applications.
-So the Powertron, which is our radiator for power applications, you are still seeing a nice uptake there and we expect that to continue through the year.
+Again, I think part of that is oil and gas, part of that's defense, part of that is also the offshore wind.
+So no No change there.
+On the PowerGen side data centers, we are still adding and still booking our coolers that go into those applications.
+So the Powertron, which is our radiator for power applications, you are still seeing a nice uptake there, and we expect that to continue through the year.
+Thank you.

+speaker